 9. Books at PBFA

-Books at PBFA lists books offered by members of The Provincial Booksellers Fairs Association.
-Booksellers adhere to a code of conduct and are mostly UK-based, with a handful from other countries.
+Books at PBFA lists many books.
+Booksellers are mostly UK-based, with a handful from other countries.

 BuchFreund is a German book marketplace, with listings from many German antiquarian booksellers.
 Their site is available in either the German or English language.

 The International League of Antiquarian Booksellers‘s slogan is “the world’s best books, the world’s best booksellers.”
 Their site lists books sold by almost 1,800 ILAB member booksellers, who must meet a high standard to join.

 the Independent Online Booksellers Association is a trade organization founded in 1999, for reputable booksellers who sell online.
 The site lists books from a portion of IOBA’s 300-plus members.